andkopp/sitwdf19_codejam/README.md

 Notes:
 - Restful ABAP Programming (RAP) Model will also be available on-premise with the next release of S/4HANA called S/4HANA 1909.
-- S/4HANA 1809 is based on NetWeaver 7.53, S/4HANA 1909 will probably based on NetWeaver 7.54.
+- S/4HANA 1809 is based on NetWeaver 7.53, S/4HANA 1909 will probably be based on NetWeaver 7.54.